raythompsonwebdev/manneringmusicmvc.com/README.md

 8. Create the search page which will allow customers to search for music by artist.
 The search results should be presented in a dynamically generated results page.
 9. Create a feedback page containing a form to collect data from the user.
 10. Ensure that every page displays:
-- the company name
+- the company name.
-- the company logo (using a Java applet)
+- the company logo (using a Java applet).
-- a dynamic navigation bar
+- a dynamic navigation bar.
-- text links (including an email link)
+- text links (including an email link).
-- your name and the date the page was last updated
+- your name and the date the page was last updated.
-- the background image
+- the background image.
 11. Ensure that all content is converted to a file format that will be quicker to load, and give an explanation of any changes to file format.
 12. Edit and format the content (in line with your plan) to ensure the design is consistent. lnclude any audio/video files eniuring copyright constraints are met.
 13. Check the functionality of your links and embedded content, editing any code as required and check with the Assessor to verify they meet the customer needs.